 This Knitting Baby Sweater page is a continuation of the Baby sweater page where we designed a pattern for a baby sweater.
 Now lets use it for our knitting project.

 First of all, we will simplify its look to make a working sketch which is easy to use.
 Here is a classical pattern for knitting baby sweater.

-Sure it is not the only possible pattern to knit a baby sweater.
 But our goal for today is to understand the basic idea about knitting a sweater.
 Once you know the principle, it will be easy to figure out how to work with any kind of pattern.
 No matter whether you are going to knit or to crochet a sweater.

 We are going to knit this pink sweater.
 I don't say that this is "the cutest sweater in the world" to convince you to knit it.
 It is just a regular classically shaped sweater.